yna2jd/sip/README.md

 The record expression default initializes `f` to `0` and this is the value that is accessed and returned from the call to `access` and then from `main`.

 Second, SIP allows memory allocation, yet its runtime system does not include a garbage collector.
-The SIP program [recordLeak.sip](test/system/leak/recordLeak.sip), shown below, leaks memory because the `alloc` constructor causes the record to be allocated on the heap:
+The SIP program [recordLeak.tip](test/system/leak/recordLeak.tip), shown below, leaks memory because the `alloc` constructor causes the record to be allocated on the heap:
 ```
-// recordLeak.sip
+// recordLeak.tip
 foo(x,y,z){
     var rec;
     rec = alloc {l: x, m: y, n: z};